Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 This is a margin of 1.53%.

-Western Union also adds a margin to its exchange rates, which changes greatly depending on the currency, payment method and the way the receiver would like to collect the money.
+Western Union also adds a margin to its exchange rates, which widely varies depending on the currency, payment method and the way the receiver would like to collect the money.
 The exchange rate on cash pick-ups is not as good as the exchange rate on bank transfers.

 For the same example:

 - Western Union’s cash pickup exchange rate: 1 USD = 1.2109 SGD

 - Western Union’s bank transfer exchange rate: 1 USD = 1.3685 SGD